 - Provide affirmative defenses.
 An affirmative defense is a defense based on facts, and you can provide evidence.
 Examples may include an expired statute of limitations (deadline for filing a lawsuit), you are not the cardholder or cosigner, or you have already paid or discharged the debt.

 Depending on the circumstances of the case, your answer may include other points too.
 Mistakes with your response can hurt your defense and could result in you losing the case.
-We recommend getting assistance from an attorney to ensure your response is drafted correctly and addresses all of BoA’s claims and requests for admissions.
-You also want to ensure your answer is filed correctly with the court handling your case.
+We recommend getting assistance from an attorney to ensure your response is drafted correctly and addresses all of BOA’s claims and requests for admissions.

 What if There is Already a Default Judgment Against Me?